radius-project/docs/docs/content/getting-started/_index.md

 type: docs
 title: "Getting started"
 linkTitle: "Getting started"
-description: "How to get up and running with Project Radius tooling in just a few minutes"
+description: "How to get up and running with Project Radius"
 weight: 20
 no_list: true
 ---

+## Setting up Radius

+You can try Radius online without installing anything on your computer by using our GitHub Codespace.

+{{< button text="Radius Samples with GitHub Codespace" link="https://github.com/project-radius/samples" >}}

-## Install `rad` CLI
+### Install `rad` CLI

 The `rad` CLI manages your applications, resources, and environments.
 Begin by installing it on your machine: